ibm-cloud-docs/iaas-vpn/set-up-ipsec-vpn.md

 ---
 copyright:
-  years: 1994, 2017
+  years: 1994, 2017-2019
-lastupdated: "2018-10-16"
+lastupdated: "2019-02-18"
 ---

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}
+{:DomainName: data-hd-keyref="DomainName"}
+{:note: .note}
+{:important: .important}
+{:deprecated: .deprecated}
+{:generic: data-hd-programlang="generic"}

 # Set up IPSec VPN

 ## What is IPSec VPN?

 IPSec is a suite of protocols designed to authenticate and encrypt all IP traffic between two locations, using a tunnel mode that provides an encrypted, site-to-site network.
 It allows trusted data to pass through networks that otherwise would be considered insecure.
-For more general information regarding IPSec, refer to the [reference documents](external-reference.html).
+For more general information regarding IPSec, refer to the [reference documents](/docs/infrastructure/iaas-vpn?topic=VPN-external-reference-documentation).

 IBM Cloud's VPN access allows users to manage all servers remotely and securely over IBM Cloud's private network.
 A VPN connection from your location to the private network gives you the capability for out-of-band management and server rescue through an encrypted VPN tunnel.
 With VPN access, you can: